anuthedeveloper/react-typescript/README.md

 ## TypeScript with React

-How to set up React with Typescript
+- How to set up React with Typescript
+- Using typecript in react
+- interface basics with props exercised